Intervention/docs/image/v4/basics/error-handling.md

 All exceptions extend the container class `Intervention\Image\Exceptions\ImageException`.
 This makes it possible to catch all errors in the library in general.

-The container class is divided into two types: `LogicException` and `RuntimeException` indicating an operational failure or that the error can be fixed by correcting the code.
+The container class is divided into two types: `LogicException` and `RuntimeException` indicating either an operational failure or an error that can be fixed by correcting the code.

-These two types are each divided into further sub-branches.
-Adding the possibility to intercept every type of error in detail and respond accordingly.
+These two types are each divided into further sub-branches, adding the possibility to intercept every type of error in detail and respond accordingly.

 ```
 ImageException